 The Moray Coast Trail (Full Route)

+Please note that the section of cycle path between Portknockie and Cullen is currently closed due to a landslip.
+There is currently no replacement route.
 The coastline and settlements of Moray are linked by a waymarked coastal trail of approximately 50 miles from Findhorn to Cullen and all the places between.
 The route can be extended from Findhorn to Forres along a section of cycle route.

 With its marvellous landscapes from rugged cliffs, caves and sheltered coves to fishertown harbours and sweeping stretches of sandy beaches, Moray has a coastline alive with wildlife that would be the envy of many other regions in Britain.